sockitfpga/MiSTer_SoCkit/README.md

 ### **4. Download the wished SoCkit compatible cores and copy to the SD card partition**

 Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries.
+If you don't find here the SoCkit port of a wished MiSTer core see the Porting Cores section below to easily port yourself.

 All ported and tested cores for Arrow SoCKit are listed at [SoCkitfpga repositories](https://github.com/orgs/sockitfpga/repositories) tagged with `mister` topic